Giovanni Falcone: Antimafia pool

 Sheets exposed in solidarity with Giovanni Falcone and Paolo Borsellino.
 They read: "You did not kill them: their ideas walk on our legs".

 Giovanni Falcone and Paolo Borsellino in March 1992.
 This image of the two assassinated judges, seen on posters and articles after their deaths, has since become an icon in the struggle against the Mafia.

-Falcone was plagued by a chronic lack of resources in his capacity as magistrate.
+Falcone was plagued by a chronic lack of resources in his capacity as a magistrate.
 A law to create a new offence of Mafia conspiracy and to confiscate Mafia assets was introduced by Pio La Torre, but it had been stalled in parliament for two years before La Torre was murdered on 30 April 1982.
 In May 1982, the Italian government sent Carlo Alberto Dalla Chiesa, a general of the Italian Carabinieri, to Sicily with orders to crush the Mafia.
 However, not long after arriving, on 3 September 1982, the General was gunned down in the city centre, his young wife by his side.
 Sicilians rose up in outrage.
 Outside the church, the politicians who attended were jeered and spat on, and blamed by Sicilians for tolerating the Mafia for so long.
 In response, the Italian government finally offered investigators the backing they needed, and Pio La Torre's law was passed 10 days later.

 Falcone's responsibilities as a magistrate put tremendous strain on his personal life.
 In May 1986, he married his fiancée, Francesca Morvillo; Falcone had Mayor Leoluca Orlando himself conduct the private ceremony.

 He became part of Palermo's informal Antimafia Pool, created by Judge Rocco Chinnici.
-This was a group of investigating magistrates who closely worked together sharing information and developing new investigative and prosecutorial strategies.
-Most important, they assumed collective responsibility for carrying Mafia prosecutions forward: all the members of the pool signed prosecutorial orders to avoid exposing any one of them to particular risk, such as the one that had cost judge Gaetano Costa his life.
+This was a group of investigating magistrates who worked closely together, sharing information and developing new investigative and prosecutorial strategies.
+Most importantly, they assumed collective responsibility for carrying Mafia prosecutions forward: all the members of the pool signed prosecutorial orders to avoid exposing any one of them to particular risk, such as the one that had cost judge Gaetano Costa his life.
 Along with Falcone, the group included Paolo Borsellino, Giuseppe Di Lello and Leonardo Guarnotta.